bcochofel/terraplanfeed/README.md

 Outputs can be:
 * stdout: stdout
+* azuredevops: Azure DevOps pull request comment
 * github: Github pull request comment (not yet implemented)
-* azuredevops: Azure DevOps pull request comment (not yet implemented)

 To create the Terraform plan file: